-Housed in the San Diego Supercomputing Center (SDSC), the new facility allows for consolidation of DGSOM’s data and applications in a secure, reliable space.
+Housed in the San Diego Supercomputing Center (SDSC), the new facility allows for the consolidation of UCLA Health Sciences' data and applications in a secure, reliable space.
 Data backed up in San Diego will be copied to CHS, creating a level of geographic diversity among data sets.

 Why is this new data center so necessary?

 Datacenter support has historically been managed at the department level.
 That service model created challenges we expect the new datacenter will mitigate.
-Centralizing infrastructure and administration enables DGIT to leverage economy of scale to deliver enterprise-class technology, while standardized systems and process will improve security, reliability, and response.
+Centralizing infrastructure and administration enables DGIT to leverage economy of scale to deliver enterprise-class technology, while standardized systems and processes will improve security, reliability, and response.

 What will having this new infrastructure in place mean for your team specifically?

 The opportunity to recruit a new team has been an amazing process.
 We’ve discovered some incredibly skilled department staff.
 Combining their expertise and effort will result in more effective and efficient support that benefits the entire organization.
 Our entire team is experiencing a tremendous growth opportunity, learning to support new technologies as well as operate within a more structured support system.

 DGIT Datacenter Services

 - Clients may be responsible for the cost of related hardware, software, cloud usage, or licensing